Architectural Project Manager

 Were there any structural deficiencies in the Twin Towers that, if avoided, could've kept them from falling?
 Or did the size and placement of the impact make the collapses unavoidable no matter what?

-Asked by Anon about 12 years ago
+Asked by Anon over 12 years ago

 I had a feeling this question might come up.
 I've read several of the reports about the collapses and while there are many aspects that seem puzzling I think overall the collapse was probably unavoidable due to the place of the impact, the amount of the fuel that was dispensed and the failure of some of the fire suppression systems to contain the blaze.
 Having said that I'm not a structural engineer so I'm really speaking outside my normal purview.